jtoump/nyc_taxi_tips/docs/README.md

 ## Modeling Experiments

-For better tracking and reproducability all experiments were tracked using MLflow below there are two comperative plots of R² and MSE on the test sets, showing the performance of each model
+For better tracking and reproducability all experiments were tracked using MLflow below there are two comperative plots of R² and MSE on the test sets, showing the performance of each model.

 <div style="text-align:center">